lokikl/shellbridge/README.md

 Getting Involved
 ================

 This simple project is fun.
 I enjoy so much working on it.
-Please feel free to ask me/file an issue if you got any problem on setup.
+Please feel free to ask/file issue if you got any problem on setup.
 Any suggestions are welcome.
-Thank you so much for give it a try. :)
+Thanks so much for giving it a try. :)